charder001/Project-Tech/README.md

 `git clone [https://github.com/charder001/Project-Tech]`

+After cloning our repository, navigate to the folder

+`cd project-tech`

 2. Run `npm install` in your terminal to install the required packages

 3. start the app using `node index.js` in your terminal